 The dunes are open April through October.
 An ORV permit is required, as well as a safety flag.
 Additional regulations beyond this are in place.

 6 – Paddle, Jet Ski or Boat Silver Lake

 Ski boats, pontoon boats, wave runners, SUP’s, kayaks, and more are available to rent here.
 Reserve early for best selection, and then enjoy playing on the water at Silver Lake Michigan.

-In addition to the ORV area, there is also pedestrian access to the dunes in the State Park.
 You begin your trek into the dunes by climbing several flights of stairs and then you have a fairly steep climb in the sand before reaching the “top” of the dunes.
 (This is the same path you’d take to reach Dune Beach.)

 Park in the pedestrian area and walk up the dunes.

 Kids loving running up and down the hills.

 If you’re adventurous, you can hike to Silver Lake or even out to Lake Michigan (a super long hike) from the pedestrian part of the dunes.

 You could literally walk for hours through the dunes while watching the off-road vehicles and enjoying the spectacular views of Silver Lake.